-Post-isometric relaxation (PIR) is one of the safest methods of manual therapy.
-The essence of this technique is to restore the physiological mobility of restricted or spasming muscles through tension followed by relaxation.
+Postisometric relaxation (PIR) - one of the safest methods of manual therapy.
+It consists of restores the physiological mobility of restricted or spastic muscles through tension and subsequent relaxation.

 How does it work?

-The essence of the method lies in the isometric tension of the muscle followed by stretching.
-The tense, painful knots and shortened muscles are stretched painlessly to their limits, and then the patient is asked to reduce that tension, overcoming the doctor’s resistance.
-After 5-10 seconds of muscle tension, the refractor phase begins (lack of protective reaction against mobilization), which allows the range of motion of the joint to increase.
-These exercises are repeated 4-5 times in succession for a particular exposure zone.
-The effect on a single zone (such as the cervical spine) lasts 5-10 minutes during one session.
+The method is based on muscle isometric tension and subsequent stretching.
+Tensed painful knots and a shortened muscle are stretched painlessly to their limits and then offered to the patient to reduce it, overcoming the doctor's resistance.
+After 5 to 10 seconds of muscle tension, the refractor phase (lack of protective reaction to mobilisation) begins, allowing the joint to increase its mobility.
+Such exercises are repeated 4-5 times in succession for one exposure zone.
+The effect on one zone (e.g. the cervical spine) lasts 5-10 minutes during a session.

 Result:

-The amplitude and mobility of the joints increase, muscle tone normalizes, and the pain subsides.
+Joint amplitude and mobility increase, muscle tone normalises and pain subsides.

 Thank you for subscribing!